cloud-whisperer/mini-projects/s3-cross-account-access/README.md

 <br>access to the files in Account A's S3 bucket.
 <br>
 <br><h2>Example use case:</h2>
-<br>A team from Account B requires read-only access to compliance logs stored in Account A's S3 bucket for
+A team from Account B requires read-only access to compliance logs stored in Account A's S3 bucket for
 <br>auditing purposes, using the principle of least privilege (PLP) to meet the business need for this use case.
 <br>
 <br>